 The victim had told police that our client leant over the balcony to stab her.
 Our client consented to a DNA test which established that the victim’s blood spatter was found beyond the railing of the unit – consistent with our client’s instructions and at odds with the victim’s version – a version given whilst intoxicated that would no doubt have formed the basis of unreliable evidence.

-A plea of guilty was entered to the Reckless Cause GBH matter and the more serious charge withdrawn.
-The prior stabbing conviction did not assist our client’s efforts to stay out of gaol on sentence, however her psychiatric illness, elements of self defence, provocation, good Pre-Sentence Report and the fact that she had spent time in prison on remand led the court to the conclusion that a suspended sentence was appropriate in the circumstances.
+A plea of guilty was entered to the Recklessly Cause GBH matter and the more serious charge withdrawn.
+The prior stabbing conviction did not assist our client’s efforts to stay out of jail on sentence, however her psychiatric illness, elements of self defence, provocation, good Pre-Sentence Report and the fact that she had spent time in prison on remand led the court to the conclusion that a suspended sentence was appropriate in the circumstances.